 Hiking: Hiking is available via services roads to the rear of each camping area.
 If you hike towards the west (follow the sunset and with your back to the river) and come to a closed but not locked gate, you can go thru the gate, just make sure you close it behind you.
 We have cows on the property.
 The cows are a necessity, the help keep the property taxes down at Oak Hill.
 Be courteous to fellow campers and do not walk through their campsite.
 Don't forget, you can also explore on the river, just paddle up and down.
 You have the canoes, paddle as much as you'd like.

 Outfitted Canoes: All campers including outfitted canoes set up their own camp and take down their own camp.
 Please repack the equipment back into the containers and original bags if possible if using Outpost equipment unless you have contracted with the Outpost Campmaster.

 Emergency?
-If there is an emergency, call 911.
+If there is an emergency, call 911 or 863-225-3366 to reach Outpost staff at night.
 The DeSoto County Sheriff's Office will contact staff and work with staff resolving any emergency situations.
 During the day call 863-494-1215 or 800-268-0083.
 If it's not an emergency, then please don't call emergency services.
 Noise outside your tent doesn't constitute an emergency.